jefflangtech/intro-section/README.md

 This is the first web-dev project undertaken for my portfolio after re-aquainting myself with the basics of modern dev, taking a number of online classes and completing an online bootcamp.
 This portfolio piece demonstrates the use of HTML, CSS, and JS to create a standard landing page that utilizes drop down menus, a sliding drawer nav in mobile mode, and media queries to provide responsiveness.

+### Time involved

+ - 12 hours on version 1 to be scrapped because the CSS became unwieldy
+ - 15 hours on version 2 for the better structured page after [What I Learned](#what-i-learned)

 ### The challenge

 Users can: